rkamysz/jenkins-jira-tools-node/README.md

 Several tools that can speed up work by automating certain workflow processes.
 Jenkins -> Jira <- GitLab

+## TODO
+- Allow to change the status of various types of tickets

 ## Setup
 ```
 npm install jenkins-jira-tools --save